dblock/code.dblock.org/_posts/2023/2023-06-06-getting-started-with-vector-dbs-in-python.md

         "settings": {"index.knn": True},
         "mappings": {
             "properties": {
-                "vector": {"type": "knn_vector", "dimension": 3},
+                "values": {"type": "knn_vector", "dimension": 3},
             }
         },
     },

 {% endhighlight %}

-Indexing data can be done via the bulk API, which requires newline-delimited JSON.
-It asks to separate document IDs from document data, so I purposely wrote it in a way that starts with combined vector documents that include IDs, and generates JSON that the bulk API accepts as a transform.
+Indexing data can be done document-by-document or via the bulk API, which requires newline-delimited JSON.
+We start with some data.

 {% highlight python %}
 vectors = [